 An investigating officer will be nominated who will have access to all relevant information.
 All adults who come into contact with children and adults at risk will be made aware of the steps that will be taken if an allegation is made.
-We will seek appropriate advice from the LADO within 24 hours of the concern on 01603 223473.
+A referral will be made to the LADO using the referral form from the NSCP website within 1 working day.
+Contact with the LADO needs to be made before any contact is made either with the person subject to the allegation or the child and parent/carer.
+This is to ensure that the correct action is taken which will not impede the disciplinary or investigative processes.
+The LADO will discuss the matter with the employer and where necessary obtain further details of the allegation and the circumstances in which it was made.